May 18, 2016

 - Get Your Timing Right: Artists in the Classroom accepts applications twice per year.
 There is usually one intake at the end of May and the other in the middle of October.
 Projects must be planned for the future and cannot have been completed prior to application.
 The May intake supports projects that happen in the following school year.
 For example, applications submitted for a May 2016 deadline support projects planned to take place during the 2016-17 school year.
 The October intake support projects happening in the second half of the school year (January to June).

-- Find the Right Scale: AIC awards two scales of grants: 1) up to $3,500 for small to medium scale projects and 2) up to $10,000 for large scale projects.
+- Find the Right Scale: AIC awards two scales of grants: 1) up to $3,500 for small scale projects and 2) up to $10,000 for large scale projects.
 Large scale projects are projects that may unfold over an extended period of time, involve multiple artists or engage the entire school.
 A limited number of large scale grants are awarded per intake.
 The jury is looking for broader and/or deeper impact from these projects.
 Large scale grant recipients will be required to document their project, write a blog post and provide regular updates throughout the process of their project.

 - Balance the Budget: Budgets can be intimidating, but it's important to get the details right.
 The grant guidelines break down eligible expenses (that can be included in the AIC grant) and ineligible expenses (that must be covered by the school contribution).
 In the application form, you are asked to list expenses in these two categories and total up the expenses.
 Then, under revenues, enter the grant being requested (70% of total expenses, not to exceed total eligible expenses) and the school contribution.
 The total expenses must equal the total revenues to show that you can cover all expected costs.